WebComponentsGuide/webcomponents.guide/learn/components/autonomous-vs-customized-elements.md

 - `<section>`
 - `<span>`

 _ShadowDOM_ can be really useful for providing encapsulated markup and styles.
-Styles within _ShadowDOM_ don't effect the rest of the page, and so it can be a really useful place to add styles to your elements.
+Styles within _ShadowDOM_ don't affect the rest of the page, and so it can be a really useful place to add styles to your elements.
 If this is a high priority, you might find using an _Autonomous Custom Element_ to be a better choice than the limited set of built-ins which can use _ShadowDOM_.